The finest wedding photography at the Black & White Picture Place

 Write to us

 Beyond the sorry remains of the amphitheatre, through a screen of trees, you can see what is, at first glance, a rather unprepossessing, Victorian-style sandstone church.
-In fact, this is the ancient and unique Church of St. John the Baptist- and Chester's first cathedral.
+In fact, this is the ancient and unique Church of St. John the Baptist- a surviving portion of what was once a much grander building which served for a time as Chester's first cathedral at a period when our present cathedral was still a Benedictine abbey.

-In contrast, the church's appearance is now very diferent; as we shall discover, the tall Gothic tower fell down in 1881 and the tall trees in the churchyard and by the river now obscure the lower part of the building.
+The venerable church's appearance is now very different; as we shall discover, as that tall Gothic tower collapsed on Good Friday 1881 and later buildings and tall trees in the churchyard and by the river now obscure the lower parts.

-The Saxon church that first stood on this site was founded by King Aethelred of Mercia in about the year 689.
-Legend tells how Aethelred had a dream, in which he was instructed by God to build a church "at the place where he sees a white hind".
-When later out hunting, (the forest then approached close to the city walls- indeed, Foregate Street outside the Eastgate was once known as Forest Street) the etherial creature was seen by the King at this spot and his church duly built.
+Nothing is certain regarding the origins of buildings of such antiquity but it is recorded that the Saxon church that first stood on this site was founded by King Aethelred of Mercia in about the year 689.
+Did the site follow the common practice of being previously revered by people of an earlier time?
+Did our Roman founders, influenced by their equally-Pagan predecessors, erect one of their temples on this spot overlooking the sacred waters of Deva?
+We may never know.
+Legend, however, tells how Aethelred had a dream, in which he was instructed by God to build a church "at the place where he sees a white hind" (a beast symbolic of Christ and his presence on earth).
+When later out hunting- the forest then approached close to the City Walls, indeed, Foregate Street outside the Eastgate was once known as Forest Street- the etherial creature was indeed seen by the King at this spot and his church duly built.

-The Chester monk Henry Bradshaw (d.1513) in his Lyfe and History of St. Werburghe wrote of the church's founding:
+The Chester monk Henry Bradshaw (d.1513) in his Lyfe and History of St. Werburghe wrote as follows regarding the church's founding:

 The yere of Grace syxe hundreth foure score and nyen,